 If you have any further comments or points that you think should be taken into account in the plan, please provide those below.

+The 10 GW deployment cap

-Our members seek Moreover, the realistic maximum development scenarios for each DPO have been calculated on the density assumption of 5MW/km2.
+Our members are concerned with both the methodology used to calculate the 10 GW deployment cap and how it relates to the Strategic Environmental Assessment.
+Expressing maximum deployment in GW risks unnecessarily limiting deployment as additional capacity may be obtained at some projects through turbine advancements with no additional environmental impacts.
+Moreover, the realistic maximum development scenarios for each DPO have been calculated on the density assumption of 5MW/km2.
 Recent UK experience has suggested that this density may be too high, although more representative of existing Scottish windfarms.
 The result of calculating at too high a density is to impose a DPO cap that is unrealistically low in percentage terms, and so our members recommend that these calculations be re-considered.

+It is also not clear how the ‘Realistic Deployment Scenarios’ for each DPO have been calculated and whether these are the assumptions upon which the Strategic Environmental Assessment is based.
+Given the implications for ScotWind leasing, it would helpful to clarify how the cap relates to the identified constraints.

+We also highlight the following questions with regards the impacts of the cap on ScotWind leasing; although these are questions for Crown Estate Scotland our members feel that these issues are important considerations within the context of the SMP:

 If proposed as a cap, how is it intended this will align with the proposals for ScotWind Leasing, which would need a mechanism for resolving competing bids if fixed caps are exceeded?

 If a developer has evidence to suggest that a larger percentage of a DPO can be developed than the proposed cap would allow, will this be permitted within the Scotwind leasing process?